Nelson, New Zealand: Law enforcement

-Gangs

 Several gangs have established themselves in Nelson.
 They include the now disbanded Lost Breed and the Red Devils a support club for the Hells Angels.
-The Rebels Motorcycle Club also have a presence in the wider Nelson-Tasman area.
+The Rebels Motorcycle Club also has a presence in the wider Nelson-Tasman area.

 Electricity

 The Nelson City Municipal Electricity Department (MED) established the city's public electricity supply in 1923, with electricity generated by a coal-fired power station at Wakefield Quay.
-The city was connected to the newly-commissioned Cobb hydroelectric power station in 1944 and to the rest of the South Island grid in 1958.
+The city was connected to the newly commissioned Cobb hydroelectric power station in 1944 and to the rest of the South Island grid in 1958.
 The grid connection saw the Wakefield Quay power station was relegated to standby duty before being decommissioned in 1964.

 Today, Nelson Electricity operates the local distribution network in the former MED area, which covers the CBD and inner suburbs, while Network Tasman operates the local distribution network in the outer suburbs (including Stoke, Tāhunanui and Atawhai) and rural areas.